Can I get a business loan if I am unemployed?

 Genadinik said the failure of businesses in the idea-stage is around 99 percent because the entrepreneurs never follow through with their idea.

-Beyond personal loans, another option for denied applicants is to turn to their local government.
+Beyond personal loans, another type of loan for denied applicants to consider are those offered by their local government.
 Some local governments, in an attempt at stimulating a certain part of the economy, offer funding for businesses.
 A city that wants to increase its arts community could offer business loans to a future art gallery owner or a dancing studio owner.

 Apply for a Loan